Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       required: false
       description_markdown: |
         Specifies a custom placeholder with a Java Regular Expression.
 For example `\[.+?\]` would capture all values surrounded by square brackets as placeholders.

-    - title: uri
-      type: string
-      required: false
-      description_markdown: |
-        Sets the URI for a group of strings.
-This URI is displayed and searchable in the Smartling Dashboard and can help you find a group of strings later.

     - title: stringText
       type: string